MiladGhanbari/Logistic-Regression-Model___Prediction-of-Coronary-Disease/README.md

 ![alt text](Boxplot_age.png)

 It looks like the age of patients with coronary disease is generally higher.
 The same can be done for the rest of variables.
 We can run logistic regression (and many other kinds of regression) using the glm function.
-For logistic regres- sion, we have to specify the parameter family=binomial:
+For logistic regression, we have to specify the parameter family=binomial:

 ```sh
 CPfit2 <- glm(sigdz~sex + age + cholest, data = CPdata, family = "binomial")